fsuleman2/fsuleman2/README.md

 - 🔭 I’m currently working on Web Development Project
-- 🌱 I’m currently learning ReactJs and Polishing my DS & ALGO Skills
+- 🌱 I’m currently learning ReactJs
 - 👯 I’m looking to collaborate with other Devs
 - 💬 Ask me about Anything related to Coding
 - 📫 How to reach me: [sydsulmn7@gmail.com](mailto:sydsulmn7@gmail.com)